-Homeowners who had already made the housing purchase had different aspirations.
-As a result of the buying process they had often bought in locations not necessarily close to where they had grown up, or where their family lived, affordability was given as one reason or employment choices.
+Homeowners had different aspirations.
+As a result of the buying process, they had often bought in locations not necessarily close to where they had grown up or where their family lived; affordability and employment choices were given as reasons.
 Homeowners spoke about creating their own, new communities and neighbourhoods for their families in the areas they lived, and on the whole there were very positive experiences found moving to new areas.
-They had aimed to provide a similar type childhood environment to their own when buying.
+They had aimed to provide a similar type of childhood environment to their own when buying.